Mohammed-Saleh-Ishaq/selenium-login-automation/README.md

 │ └── Test Report for case 1

-│ └── Test Report for case 1 and
+│ └── Test Report for case 1 &

 ├── sample_project/